ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Tls well to woo, &#x27;tis well to wed
-For so the world bath dona-Since
-myrtles grew, and roses blew.
 And morning brought the sun,
 But have a care, ye young and fair.
 Be sure yon pledge with truth ;